 So when all this multi-sensory stuff is going on in an Orthodox liturgy, think of it as an invitation to bring God every part of who you are.

 This post is part of a series.
-To start reading from the beginning, click here.
+To start reading from the beginning click here.
+To continue to the conclusion click here.

 I’d love to send each new article, plus announcements of new projects and publications, straight to your inbox.
 Just scroll down to the black box with the orange button and sign up for my weekly(ish) newsletter, and all this will be yours…